kbsant/cljgossip/README.md

-# cljc-gossip
+# cljgossip

-MUD Gossip client library in clojure
+A MUD Gossip client library in clojure.

+This is an unaffiliated, unofficial implementation of <gossip.haus/docs> .

+# Status

+Very early development.